tahakhan98/CV-Generator/README.md

 This is the CV Generator Application
-This will help to generate the CV when you provide your information
+This will help to generate the CV when you provide your information This project will help to get familiarize with Java language

-Section 1: How to run the Project:
+How to run the Project:

 1- Install Sqljdbc jar library in your compiler.
 2- Install plugins required to run a java web application in your compiler.